-The report highlights summarize key metrics and trends in your G Suite domain, including app usage, users status, storage quota, document visibility, and security.
+As a G Suite administrator, you can use the Highlights report to view summarized key metrics and trends in your G Suite domain.
+These metrics include app usage, users status, storage quota, document visibility, and security.
 Click data points on the screen to see more information.

-The area beneath the chart has additional statistics for the period you specify, including:
+The area beneath the graph has additional statistics for the time period you specify, including the number of:

-- The number of Gmail messages exchanged (sent and received) in your domain
+- Gmail messages exchanged (sent and received) in your domain.

-- The number of video conferences initiated in Hangouts.
-These are video sessions only, not chats.
-Logging into a Hangout, dropping off, and then logging back into the same Hangout is counted as one video session.
+- Video sessions (not chats) initiated in Hangouts.
+Signing into a Hangout, dropping off, and then signing back into the same Hangout is counted as 1 video session.

-Each statistic also displays the difference between the current period and the previous period of the same duration, as well as the percentage the statistic changed.
+Each statistic also displays the difference between the current period and the previous period of the same duration, and the percentage the statistic changed.
 For example, if your domain sent 200 messages last week and 250 messages this week, the statistic shows a change of 50 messages and a 25% increase.

 When you switch the timespan, the trend lines in the graph and statistics below it update to reflect the data in the timespan you choose.

-The Document Link Shared Status section helps you assess your organization's exposure to data leaks, both internally and externally.
-You can select a time span of seven days, one month, three months, and six months, or choose Current Status to see the visibility of every file that exists in your domain, regardless of when it was created.
+As a G Suite administrator, use the Document link shared status section to view your organization's exposure to data leaks, both internally and externally.
+You can select a time span of 7 days, 1 month, 3 months, and 6 months, or click the Current status drop-down menu to see the visibility of every file that exists in your domain, regardless of when it was created.

-- The number of those external files that are publicly visible or visible to anyone with the link.
+- External link shared files—The number of external files that are publicly visible or visible to anyone with the link.

-- The number of those internal files that are available to everyone in your domain, available only to users in your domain with the link, or kept private and only shared explicitly (if at all).
+- Internal link shared files—The number of internal files that are available to everyone in your domain, available only to users in your domain with the link, or kept private and only shared explicitly (if at all).